-- (1) There is established a Liquor Trade Association in the Province to be known as the Gauteng Liquor Traders Association. - (2) (a) All other Associations active in the liquor trade must affiliate to the Liquor Trade Association. - (b) All licensees and applicants for licences who are not members of Associations referred to in paragraph (a) must be members of the Gauteng Liquor Traders Association. - (3) The Member of the Executive Council may prescribe a Minimum Standard Constitution for the Liquor Trade Association. - (4) An Association referred to in subsection (1) may have branches in metropolitan councils or district councils. - (5) The Association shall promote an organised trade in liquor within the province, diligence amongst its members and affiliates, compliance with all laws and policies relating to the regulation of liquor and responsible consumption of liquor. - (6) The Association shall be funded out of the funds of the Board at a percentage determined by the Member of the Executive Council. - (7) The Association shall, as soon as practicable after the close of the financial year but not later than three months, submit to the Member of the Executive Council an annual report on its activities during the preceding financial year.
+- (1) There is established a Liquor Trade Association in the Province to be known as the Gauteng Liquor Traders Association. - (2) (a) All other Associations active in the liquor trade must affiliate to the Liquor Trade Association. - (b) All licensees and applicants for licences who are not members of Associations referred to in paragraph (a) must be members of the Gauteng Liquor Traders Association. - (3) The Member of the Executive Council may prescribe a Minimum Standard Constitution for the Liquor Trade Association. - (4) An Association referred to in subsection (1) may have branches in metropolitan councils or district councils. - (5) The Association shall promote an organized trade in liquor within the Province through- - (a) diligence amongst its members and affiliates; - (b) compliance with all laws and policies relating to the regulation of liquor; - (c) responsible consumption of liquor; and - (d) any other matter ancillary thereto.

+- (6) The Association shall be funded out of the funds of the Board at a percentage determined by the Member of the Executive Council. - (7) The Association shall, as soon as practicable after the close of the financial year but not later than three months, submit to the Member of the Executive Council an annual report on its activities during the preceding financial year.